 To upload a document to be eSigned, please follow the steps below:

-- Click “Upload Document” button on the top right of dashboard or on SignDesk homepage.
+- Click the “Upload Document” button on the top right of the dashboard or on the SignDesk homepage.

-- Provide a name to your document that you are uploading and click Upload.
+- Provide a name for your document and click Upload.

-- Browse and select a file from and that’s it.
-Your file will be uploaded and you will see a preview of it in the Signauture Panel.
+- Browse and select a file from your device, and that’s it.
+Your file will be uploaded and you will see a preview of your document in the Signature Panel.

 Q15: What is a Certifying Authority (CA)?

-A Certifying Authority is a trusted entity which issues Digital Signature Certificate, which is a essential part in the eSign service.
+A Certifying Authority is a trusted entity engaged in issuing Digital Signature Certificates, which are an essential part of the eSign service.
 Section 84 of IT Act 2000, describes CA as a licensed-holder to issue DSCs.